Sacred Destinations

 I am not an academic expert on sacred places or art, but I have an M.Phil. in Religious History (University of Oxford, 2007).
 My area of emphasis was Early Christianity and my dissertation was on the transition from Greco-Roman paganism to Christianity in ancient Ephesus.

 The gazillions of photos from our various trips are still being captioned, edited and published.
-In the meantime, you can check out a complete list of all our places visited and read all about our trip on the Sacred Destinations Travel Blog.
-The blog is mostly dormant when we're not travelling, but you can use the extensive "Archives by Place" menu on the right to access all previous posts.
+In the meantime, you can read all about our trips on the Go Historic Blog (part of our sister site).
+You can use the extensive "Archives by Place" menu on the right to access all previous posts.

 About the Photos

 Most of the photos published on Sacred Destinations were taken by me and my husband David.
-The places we've personally visited are mostly in Europe, but also a bit in Morocco and the United States (see full list here).
+The places we've personally visited are mostly in Europe, but also a bit in Morocco and the United States.
 All photos that were taken by us are available for licensing; several have already been published in books and magazines.
 Please visit Art History Images to search and license some of our best photos.

 For places we haven't visited yet, or visited in our pre-digital days, or on an ugly rainy day, we publish photos by permission from other photographers around the world.
 These include many photographers who have generously licensed their images under Creative Commons.
 Please see About Images for more details.